Marcel Granet: Biography

 Upon returning from China in 1913, Granet earned a teaching position in the history department at the Lycée de Marseille in March, and in October, at the Lycée de Montpellier.
 In December, he replaced Chavannes as Directeur d’Études pour les religions d’Extrême-Orient at the École Pratique des Hautes Études, after Chavannes resigned his post.

-Like most men of his era, and of his promotion, Granet served in World War I from 1914–1918, earning the Croix de Guerre.
+Like most men of his era, and of his promotion, Granet served in World War I from 1914 to 1918, earning the Croix de Guerre.
 He stayed briefly in Beijing in 1918 while on a mission there.
 Throughout the war he continued his studies of China and worked on two doctoral theses.

 In 1919, Granet returned to France and in June, married Marie Terrien, after which he resumed his academic life.
 In January 1920, he was examined for his doctorate, the jury for which included the British anthropologist Sir James Frazer.
 In 1922, upon a request from Maurice Solovine to write a short book for the series “science et civilization,” Granet composed La religion des Chinois (The Religion of the Chinese People) in six weeks while traveling back and forth between Paris and Tonnerre (Yonne), where his wife taught at a lycée and cared for their infant son.
 In December 1922, Granet replaced Mauss, when the latter scalded his foot, as a member of the committee for Georges Davy's thesis, “The Swearing of Faith,” and subsequently published harsh criticism of it in the Journal de Psychologie Normale et Pathologie.

 Acknowledging the decline of Année following Durkheim's death in 1917, several Durkheimians met in March 1923 in Paris to design a plan to resuscitate the journal.
 Also in attendance at the meeting were Henri Hubert, Henri and Lucien Lévy-Bruhl, and Mauss.
 Granet was to work on the sections of religious sociology and legal sociology.
 In 1925, he was named professor of geography, history, and institutions of the Far East at the École Nationale des Langues Orientales Vivantes, and in 1926, helped to establish the Institut des Hautes Études Chinoises.
 From then on, he acted there as administrator and professor of Chinese and Chinese civilization.